Togha Temür

-Togha Temür (died December 1353), also known as Taghaytimur, was a claimant to the throne of the Ilkhanate in the mid-14th century.
+Togha Temür (died December 1353), also known as Ṭaghāytīmūr, was a claimant to the throne of the Ilkhanate in the mid-14th century.
 Of the many individuals who attempted to become Ilkhan after the death of Abu Sa'id, Togha Temür was the only one who hailed from eastern Iran, and was the last major candidate who was of the house of Genghis Khan.
 His base of power was Gurgan and western Khurasan.
 His name "Togoy Tomor" means "Bowl/Pot Iron" in the Mongolian language.

 Before the death of Abu Sa'id

-Togha Temür descended from Hasar, Genghis Khan's brother.
+Togha Temür descended from Genghis Khan's younger brother Jochi Qasar.
 Eventually, his family became the rulers of a nomadic tribe, the Chete.
-His grandfather Baba Kawun had moved the Chete into the region between Astarabad (modern-day Gurgan) and Kalbush on the east Gurgan River.
+His grandfather Baba Bahadur had moved the Chete into the region between Astarabad (modern-day Gurgan) and Kalbush on the east Gurgan River.
 This region's principal cities were Astarabad and Jurjan.
 When Togha Temür became the leader of the Chete, they were still in this area.